GenericMappingTools/gmt/doc/rst/source/debug.rst

    "module" on line 119 and this is what it looks like (minus the cursor which is not screen-grabbed!).

    .. figure:: /_images/xcode-6.*
-      :width: 500 px
+      :width: 90%
       :align: center

 #.
-The tool bar below the code has a a pause-pay button (continue to next stop point), a step-over button (execute
+The tool bar below the code has a pause-play button (continue to next stop point), a step-over button (execute
-   next step but do not go *into* a function, thestep-into button (execute next step which may be going into a function) and the step-out button.
+   next step but do not go *into* a function, the step-into button (execute next step which may be going into a function) and the step-out button.
 Step into the GMT_Call_Module function using the step-into button, then scroll down to around line 10094 and place a stop point there like I did.
-You are now about to call your actual C function that correspond to the module (here pstext).
+Press the pause-play button and you are now about to call your actual C function that correspond to the module (here pstext).

    .. figure:: /_images/xcode-7.*
-      :width: 500 px
+      :width: 90%
       :align: center

 #.
 Click the step-into button and you now find yourself at the first executable line of code in GMT_pstext, the underlying